 This is a measure of the percent of long-term patients who were administered the flu and pneumonia vaccines.
 Respiratory viruses can be fatal for nursing home residents, making these vaccines critical to patient safety.

 Residents Maintain Autonomy

-Measures the percent of long-term care patients that needed more assistance with activities of daily living over time.
-Activities of daily living include activities such as moving around and bathing.
-Many in the industry argue that this is a reliable measure of a patient's well-being.
+This metric is a measure of the percentage of long-term care patients that required increased assistance with activities of daily living over time.
+Activities of daily living include activities such as taking medications and using the bathroom.

 Ability to Keep Residents Mobile

 In Country View Nursing Facility, 14.68% Percentage of Residents